commonsmachinery/catalog/README.md

 Requirements
 ============

-* Python 2.7, virtualenv, pip
-* RabbitMQ
 * Node.js
-* GCC (to build Redis)
+* MongoDB
-* Redland
+* ZeroMQ

-The catalog uses celery and redis internally.
-Those are built and installed locally under build/backend

 Installing prerequisites
 ------------------------

-On Ubuntu:
+On Ubuntu 14.04:

-    sudo apt-get install rabbitmq-server python-virtualenv build-essential python2.7-dev librdf0-dev librdf-storage-sqlite swig autoconf automake libtool curl
+    sudo apt-get install build-essential nodejs libzmq3-dev

-Make sure that Node.js is installed to run the frontend.

 Docker
 ------

-There are docker images to help run the catalog.
+It is recommended to run at least MongoDB in a Docker image during development.
+In production all parts should be run in Docker (or on a PaaS).
 For details, see `doc/docker.html`.

 Configuration
 -------------